-PUBLIC MEETINGS: The City will conduct public meetings in accordance with the State of California Executive Order N-29-20.
-All members of the Environmental Planning Commission (EPC), the Development Review Committee (DRC), and the Zoning Administrator (ZA) will participate in scheduled public meetings by video conference with no physical meeting location.
+PUBLIC MEETINGS: The City is conducting public meetings in accordance with the State of California Executive Order N-29-20.
+All members of the Environmental Planning Commission (EPC), the Development Review Committee (DRC), the Zoning Administrator (ZA), and the Subdivision Committee will participate in scheduled public meetings by video conference with no physical meeting location.
 See meeting agendas, posted the Friday prior to each meeting, for details on participation, which can be viewed online at: EPC, DRC, ZA.